 The typical yearly salary for Telecommunications Engineering Specialists is somewhere between $60,310 and $164,280.

 Telecommunications Engineering Specialists who work in Delaware, Maryland, or New Jersey, make the highest salaries.

 How much do Telecommunications Engineering Specialists make in different U.S. states?

 |District of Columbia||$123,200|

-What Tools & Technology do Telecommunications Engineering Specialists Use?
+Tools & Technologies Used by Telecommunications Engineering Specialists